-However, they are relatively anonymous.
-The average citizen may know some people on the US Supreme court, but most people don’t have a clue as to who sits on intermediary appellate courts.
+However, the Appellate Courts are relatively anonymous.
+The average citizen may know some people on the US Supreme court, but most people don't have a clue as to who sits on intermediary appellate courts.
 Appellate courts handle the vast majority of cases, Supreme Courts hear relatively few cases.

 Having lots of power and being anonymous makes appellate courts dangerous.